what1s1ove/bsa-certificate-updates/readme.md

 GRADUATION_STATUS =
   IF studentGrade >= 3 AND < 3.80 THEN 'Satisfactorily'
   OTHERWISE IF studentGrade >= 3.80 AND < 4.60 THEN 'Well'
-  OTHERWISE IF studentGrade >= 4.60 THEN 'Successfully'
+  OTHERWISE IF studentGrade >= 4.60 THEN 'Excellent'
 ```

 ```